Nkechi Blessing's ex, Falegan, swims with 'endowed' mystery lady on Val's Day

-Valentine’s Day: Nkechi Blessing’s Ex, Falegan, Tensions Netizens As He Swims With ‘Endowed’ Mystery Lady
+Val’s Day: Actress Nkechi Blessing’s Ex-Lover Falegan Swims With ‘Endowed’ Mystery Lady in Video

 - Opeyemi Falegan, former lover of Nollywood’s Nkechi Blessing Sunday, was among public figures who celebrated Valentine’s Day on social media